 1. Shortness of breath, breathing difficulty

 It is easy to miss this subtle slow onset as lethargy or panting.
-But a dog with an extended head and neck, open mouth, or abdominal involvement in moving air, is having difficulty breathing.
+But a dog with an extended head and neck, open mouth, or abdominal involvement in moving air has difficulty breathing.
 This is a medical emergency.

 2. Distended abdomen

-Most pet parents don’t notice this either.
-However, distended abdomen is one of the most important clues in bloat, which requires immediate surgical intervention.
+Most dog parents don’t notice this either.
+However, a distended abdomen is one of the most critical clues in bloat, which requires immediate surgical intervention.

 3. Gagging, retching, attempting to vomit with, or without producing vomit or liquid from the mouth